Tjukayirla Roadhouse - Frequently Asked Questions

 More about Alcohol in Ngaanyatjarra Lands.

-The Ngaanyatjarra Council (Aboriginal Corporation) By-Laws, which apply to the whole of the Ngaanyatjarra Lands, prohibit the possession and consumption of alcohol on the Lands.
-The by-laws allow you to convey any alcohol that you have with you through the Lands, but you cannot consume it.
+consumption of alcohol on the Lands.
+The by-laws allow you to convey any alcohol that you have with you through the Lands, but you cannot consume

 The Lands are 159,948 square kilometres in size (compare to the size of England, 130,439 square kilometres).
-While travelling along the Great Central Road from approximately 130 kms east of the Tjukayirla Roadhouse right through to the Northern Territory border, you are in the Ngaanyatjarra Lands and you are subject to the by-laws.
+While travelling along the Great

 Penalties for breaching the by-laws apply and fines up of to $5,000.00 can be imposed.
-In addition, any breach of the local by-laws will cause your permit to enter and remain on the Lands to be reviewed.
-Please enjoy your time on the Lands.
-Information provided by the Ngaanyatjarra Council.
+In addition, any breach of the local by-laws will cause